Services A to Z

 Electronic work order requests are the preferred method for submission of work order requests to Facilities Services.
 By using this electronic form you receive an email confirmation when your request is received, a second email when a work order number is assigned to the request and a final email when the work order is closed.
 With the work order number, you are able to research the work order online to see work performed and charges accrued.
 The EWORF can be found online here.

 Facilities Services will provide written cost estimates for departments upon request.
-This includes work for which the department may be fiscally responsible such as moving offices, installing furniture, etc. For more information call the Customer Service Center at 474-7000 or submit an estimate request online.
+This includes work for which the department may be fiscally responsible such as moving offices, installing furniture, etc. For more information call the Customer Service Center at 474-7000 or request an estimate via EWORF.

 Emergency eyewash and shower stations are located in many classrooms, labs and utility rooms throughout campus.
 Repairs to existing eyewash and shower stations are performed by Facilities Services using maintenance funds.